-There are four levels of competency within this system:
+There are four categories of competency within this system:

-- Infant Mental Health Mentor (CLINICAL, POLICY, RESEARCH/FACULTY)
+- Infant/Early Childhood Mental Health Mentor (CLINICAL, POLICY, RESEARCH/FACULTY)

-Each level recognizes the educational experiences, specialized in-service training experiences, and
+Each category recognizes the educational experiences, specialized in-service training experiences, and

 work experiences appropriate for best service outcomes for infants, very young children, and families.

 The above is an introduction to the Massachusetts Competency Guidelines for Culturally Sensitive, Relationship-focused Practice Promoting Infant Mental Health®.
 The complete guide is available to MassAIMH members only.